-The Department of Planning and Engineering is comprised of six basic areas: planning, engineering, mapping and graphics, permit compliance, mosquito monitoring and interagency coordination.
+The Department of Planning and Engineering is comprised of six basic areas: planning, engineering, mapping and graphics, permit compliance, and interagency coordination.
 They oversee a comprehensive list of responsibilities including:

 - the continuing implementation of the District’s Comprehensive Plan;